 Manitoba Photographers: Albert E. Morrish (1881-1968)

-Born at Goderich, Ontario on 25 December 1881, son of Thomas Morrish (?-1937) and Louise Jewell (?-?), he moved with his familiy to North Dakota around 1890, living there until 1902 when they relocated to Crystal City.
-Starting around 1904, he began working as a photographer, operating a studio at Crystal City until 1916 (in partnership with William J. Stanlake around 1907), and taking postcard views at various towns around southern Manitoba.
+Born at Goderich, Ontario on 25 December 1881, son of Thomas Morrish (1850-1937) and Louisa Jewell (1860-1906), he moved with his family to North Dakota around 1890, living there until 1902 when they relocated to Crystal City.
+He began working as a photographer, operating studios at Crystal City (taken over from William J. Stanlake) and Pilot Mound, and taking postcard views at towns around southern Manitoba.
 In January 1916, he enlisted with the Canadian Expeditionary Force.
 Returning from military service, on 15 September 1920 he married Margaret Grace McNeill (1876-1967) at Winnipeg.
-In the early 1920s, he operated the Davidson Studio at Brandon in partnership with Frank W. Weekes.
+In the early 1920s, he operated the Davidson Studio at Brandon in partnership with Frank Whiteford Weekes.
 He later had the Morrish Studio at Neepawa until at least 1947.
 He died at Neepawa in October 1968 and was buried in the Neepawa Cemetery.

 Ontario birth registration, Ancestry.

 “Your attention please,” Pilot Mound Sentinel, 27 February 1908, page 4.